ja0nz/bachelorarbeit/paper.md

 el.sayhello;//"earth"
 ````

 While getters and setters work great in the JS world they fail crossing the boundaries to the corresponding HTML node.
 Declaring `<hello-world sayhello="mars"></hello-world>` would't work in the previous setup.
 A common workaround is archived by using the previous mentioned `attributeChangedCallback` lifecycle method to **reflect changing HTML attributes to JS** and/or map JS attributes to HTML with `this.setAttributes(...)` respectively.
-On **insertion time** html attributes might raise their hand with `this.hasAttributes(...)` and `this.getAttributes(...)`.
+On insertion time HTML attributes might raise their hand with `this.hasAttributes(...)` and `this.getAttributes(...)`.
 Native DOM properties will reflect their values between HTML and JS automatically.[@HTML, para.
 2.6.1]

 Concluding this section, a reader might already discover the **mental model** behind *web compontents*.
-A custom element is similar to a named function where attributes treated as **input variables**.
+A custom element is similar to a named function where attributes treated as input variables.
 In the hierarchical nature of DOM, input can occur either top-down via assignments and bottom-up via captured events.
 The same goes true when talking about output.
 Even though it seems obvious, it might be helpful to keep this point in mind.

 ### Customized build-in elements

-One aspect didn't mentioned yet is the possibility of creating sub-classes of **build-in elements** by extending the native Interfaces like the `HTMLButtonElement` interface.
-While this functionality is perfectly spec'd it is strongly rejected by some browser vendors.[^github] Most likely the spec will change in future in one or other way on this issue and therefore **customized build-in elements** left out of this paper intentionally.
+One aspect didn't mentioned yet is the possibility of creating sub-classes of build-in elements by extending the native Interfaces like the `HTMLButtonElement` interface.
+While this functionality is perfectly spec'd it is strongly rejected by some browser vendors.[^github] Most likely the spec will change in future in one or other way on this issue and therefore customized build-in elements left out of this paper intentionally.

 [^github]: https://github.com/w3c/webcomponents/issues/509